LukeWedmore/malawi_seismogenic_source_model/README.md

 2) The mapped trace of each source, with associated source attributes (### Data Table).

 ## Data Format
+The MSSD is a geospatial database containing a collective of seismogenic source traces in GIS vector format.

 ### Data Table
 Attribute                      | Type        | Description                | Notes